DowntownInterface/core/README.md

 # Downtown

-A UI/UX Library made by Parsvel with user experience and design in mind.
-Downtown was made for Parsvel tools and application.
+A UI/UX Library made by Parsvel built on shadcn/ui.
+Made for Parsvel tools and application to conform to company design and theme.

 Downtown was based on Tailwind CSS and Radix UI.
 Made for React.